 Deaf Perceptions Project

 Focus groups in North Carolina and Colorado have been completed.
-We are now nearing completion of the translation and transcription phase.
-We will be starting shortly on analysis of the data from North Carolina and Colorado.
-An internal review of a proposed article for the Rochester data will be submitted on October 2nd.
+RPRC:NCDHR has completed the translation and transcription phase as well as the analysis of the data from North Carolina and Colorado.

 McKee M, Schlehofer D, Cuculick J, Starr M, Smith S, Chin N. (2011).
 Perceptions of cardiovascular health in an underserved community of deaf adults using American Sign Language (Abstract).
 Disability and Health Journal; 4(3):192-7.

 McKee M, Cuculick J, Schlehofer D, Smith S, Starr M, and Chin N. Perceptions of Cardiovascular Health in an Underserved Community: A Qualitative Study of Deaf Adults through CHIRTN (Abstract).
 Presented at the APHA 138th Annual Meeting, Denver, CO; 2010 November 7.

 McKee M. Deaf cardiovascular health perceptions (Slides).
 Presented at the Health Literacy Annual Research Conference, Washington, DC; 2009 Oct 12-13.

 McKee M. Deaf perceptions of cardiovascular health (Slides).
 Presented at the American Heart Association 2009 Joint Conference: 49th Cardiovascular Disease, Epidemiology, and Prevention and Nutrition, Physical Activity and Metabolism, NHLBI Trainee Session, 2009 Mar 11, Palm Harbor, FL.